sealingtech/kubernetes_training/docs/Docker.md

 docker exec -it mariadb bash
 ```

-6. Inside the container we can see how environment variables were set from the options we set on the command line:
+6. Inside the container we can see how environment variables were set from the options we set on the command line.
+These environment variables are simply being called in scripts for initiating the container and configuring it:

 Run the command: